NoimotBAyoub/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 ### Model Performance KPIs

 Our KPIs include the percentage of fraud transactions correctly flagged (Recall), and a measure of how much better the model is at identifying fraud compared to random guessing (Lift).
-We examined the trade-offs between recall and lift for our XGBoost model across different thresholds.
-Relative to monetary net benefit, the optimal threshold is 0.36, where the model achieves 83% recall, balancing detection coverage and precision.
+We examined the trade-offs between Recall and Lift for our XGBoost model across different thresholds.
+Relative to monetary net benefit, **the optimal threshold is 0.36, where the model achieves 84% Recall and 4.84 Lift**, balancing detection coverage and precision.

 ### Business KPIs